- Chic looks

 Every 2020 Telluride comes with adaptive cruise control with stop and go, automatic emergency braking with pedestrian detection, active lane control, and blind-spot monitors.
 A system Kia calls Highway Driving Assist reads road markings and can automatically change lanes when necessary, although we weren’t able to test the system on our preview drive.

 A handful of features are walled off for the Telluride SX only, but other trims are hardly lacking.
-The Telluride SX adds automatic high-beam headlights, forward parking sensors, and a surround-view monitor.
+The Telluride SX adds automatic high-beam headlights, forward parking sensors, and a surround-view camera system.
 A head-up display is optional on the SX, too.

 Halogen projector headlights are standard on LX, S, and EX Tellurides, while LEDs are exclusive to the SX.